utkarsh9891/PackageSync/README.md

     Restores only the installed packages list from a file _`SublimePackagesList.txt`_ on the Desktop.
 User settings are ignored in this option.

-> **_Do note that in order to restore your plugins, you require a working internet connection.
-PackageSync only syncs your packages list as well as your user settings.
-But the packages are actually downloaded upon re-launch for installation._**
+> **_Do note that PackageSync only syncs your packages list and your user settings.
+But the actual installation of missing/new packages requires a working internet connection._**

 > This package is currently in development phase & still requires additional features.
 Any feedback/suggestion is welcome.